-The Trustees have established a Communications Committee.
+The Trustees have established a Communications and CPP Sub Group.
 It has delegated authority to take appropriate decisions regarding the Plan's communication materials and its overall communications strategy, on behalf of the Trustees in accordance with its Terms of Reference.
-The Committee conducts business by meeting at least quarterly.
+The Sub Group will also consider how the new CDC plan which RMG wishes to implement affects the Plan.
+The Sub Group conducts its business by meeting, usually quarterly.